Skanda298/pwn.college_skandasai/Pondering_paths.md

 hacker@paths~implicit-relative-paths-from-:/$
 ```
 ## What I learned
-A relative path does not start with / and is interpreted relative to the current working directory (cwd).
+A relative path does not start with /
 When cwd is /, a relative path challenge/run refers to /challenge/run.
-Because the level required a relative invocation, I ran challenge/run (not /challenge/run) from /.

 ## References
 The challenge instructions explaining relative vs absolute paths and the program output shown above.